What is Paygent?

 What's next

-- Quickstart — Go from zero to a metered, guarded LLM call in under 10 minutes.
+- Quickstart — Go from zero to cost tracking and spending limits in under 10 minutes.

 - Cost Guardrails — Dive into the session lifecycle, background sync, and guard check logic.